 The protection of open space for habitat that is not used by people is necessary to restore the balance needed for restoring endangered species that use the Island and Columbia River for habitat.
 The eastern tip of the Island is a habitat area that the plan seeks to protect in

 NEW PARKS

-The community desires access to the river for viewing, Grandma's or Canoe Bay and the railroad tracks, it is to the Columbia River.
+The community desires access to the river for viewing, ing and boating.
+To the west, adjacent to Grandma's or Canoe Bay and the railroad tracks, it is to the Columbia River.